-Your cost-sharing for Medicare oxygen equipment coverage is 20% of the cost billed monthly or quarterly by a network provider.
+Your cost-sharing for Medicare oxygen equipment coverage is either \$0 or 20% of the cost billed monthly or quarterly by a network provider.
+(See the "Durable medical equipment (DME) and related supplies" section in Chapter 4 of this booklet to see if you owe anything for Medicare-covered oxygen equipment).

-Your cost-sharing will not change after being enrolled for 36 months in VIVA MEDICARE Prime.
+Your cost-sharing will not change after being enrolled for 36 months in VIVA MEDICARE Extra Value.

-If prior to enrolling in VIVA MEDICARE Prime, you had made 36 months of rental payment for oxygen equipment coverage, your cost-sharing in VIVA MEDICARE Prime is 20% of the cost for the oxygen equipment.
+If prior to enrolling in VIVA MEDICARE Extra Value, you had made 36 months of rental payment for oxygen equipment coverage, your cost-sharing in VIVA MEDICARE Extra Value is either \$0 or 20% of the cost for the oxygen equipment.
+(See the "Durable medical equipment (DME) and related supplies" section in Chapter 4 of this booklet to see if you owe anything for Medicare-covered oxygen equipment).